 This is part 2 in a two part series examining the cultural context of 2nd Timothy 1.16-18.
-As I stated previously, I do not support the notion of praying for God’s mercy on the dead.
-There is no biblical mandate, or allowance, for doing so – yet, we seemingly have an example from Paul.
+There is no biblical mandate, or allowance, for doing so, right? – yet, we seemingly have an example from Paul.
 In the previous post, we examined the idea that Paul used allusions (not quotes) from the Maccabean books in his writings.
 In this post, we examine the 2nd Timothy 1.16-18 in light of 2nd Maccabees 12.39-45.
 It is this passage most often pointed to in promoting the view that Paul was indeed praying for the dead.

 William Barclay, the Scottish commentator, in reference to 2nd Timothy 1.16-18, writes